 The outlook for a child with simple febrile convulsions is excellent.
 There is no evidence of "brain damage" in these children.
 Your child is at only a very small risk of developing epilepsy in the future if they had a simple febrile convulsion.

 What should I do when my child develops fever in the future?

-To reduce the fever you can use medicines, such as paracetamol or ibuprofen only as directed.
+To reduce the fever you can use medicines, such as paracetamol or ibuprofen.
+Give your child the dose that is recommended on the packaging for their age and weight.
 Remember that these medications will make your child feel better from the fever but they do not treat the infection that caused the fever.
 These medicines do not prevent the seizure from happening.
 You should take your child to see your local doctor if they look unwell, if you are concerned about them or if the fever persists.